-Robin Clark, PhD, Associate Professor of Family Medicine and Community Health, is a core faculty member in the Clinical and Population Health Research doctoral training program.
+Robin Clark, PhD, Professor of Family Medicine and Community Health, is a core faculty member in the Clinical and Population Health Research doctoral training program.
 Robin specializes in the economic evaluation of health care interventions and policies and has authored more than 80 peer-reviewed articles in that area, primarily related to mental health and substance abuse.
 His work has been funded by the National Institute on Drug Abuse, the National Institute of Mental Health, the Robert Wood Johnson Foundation, the Blue Cross and Blue Shield Foundation and by health and human service agencies in all of the New England States.
 Robin's current work focuses on efforts to manage costs and improve the quality and effectiveness of care of individuals with chronic illness, with a particular focus on primary care for Medicaid beneficiaries and other underserved populations.
 His recent publications include analyses of how state laws impact evidence-based treatment for opioid addiction, criminal justice involvement by Medicaid beneficiaries with substance use disorders, and care management for high cost Medicaid "super utilizers".

 Joseph DiFranza, MD, Professor of Family Medicine and Community Health, is an internationally recognized expert on teens and tobacco.
 Since 1980, Dr. DiFranza has been conducting research on the topic of tobacco.
 Winning numerous scientific and citizen activist awards for his work, Dr. DiFranza's research covers a range of tobacco-related topics including tobacco addiction, the effects of tobacco advertising, tobacco industry public relations programs, and the effects of environmental tobacco smoke.
 Dr. DiFranza is widely recognized for his contribution to the efforts to prevent the illegal sale of tobacco to children.
 He has a significant history of funding from the Massachusetts Tobacco Control Program, the Robert Wood Johnson Foundation, the American Cancer Society, the National Cancer Institute and the National Institute of Drug Abuse.
 With over 110 published papers in peer-reviewed journals, plus countless other writings and presentations, Dr. DiFranza has been recognized as one of the most influential people in the fight against tobacco during the last 25 years.